dlrudie/Snip/README.md

 Note
 ----
-The hyphen used is an En Dash character!
-Snip uses this character internally to split the text apart so make sure you use this En Dash character or Snip will not read it correctly!
+The hyphen used is an en dash character!
+Snip uses this character internally to split the text apart so make sure you use this en dash character or Snip will not read it correctly!

+VLC
+===
+Snip looks for the window class and "VLC media player" window title to determine if VLC is running.
+If the title bar is anything different then it will not be found.
+If a track is currently playing when you start Snip you just have to push stop and Snip will find VLC.

 HOTKEYS
 =======